hltj/kotlin-web-site-cn/docs/topics/jvm/java-interop.md

 Java methods with the right name and signature as operator overloads and other conventions (`invoke()` etc.)
 Calling Java methods using the infix call syntax is not allowed.

-## Checked exceptions
+## Checked Exceptions

-In Kotlin, all [exceptions are unchecked](exceptions.md), meaning that the compiler does not force you to catch any of them.
+In Kotlin, all exceptions are unchecked, meaning that the compiler does not force you to catch any of them.
 So, when you call a Java method that declares a checked exception, Kotlin does not force you to do anything:

 ```kotlin
 fun render(list: List<*>, to: Appendable) {